Pushkar Singh Dhami to be new Uttarakhand CM | Politics

 ''My party has appointed a common worker, son of an ex-serviceman, who was born in the border district of Pithoragarh to serve the people.

-''We’ll work on people’s issues withe the cooperation of all.
-I will carry forward the work done by my precedessors,'' the two-time MLA from Khatima in Udham Singh Nagar district said.
+''We'll work on people's issues with the cooperation of all.
+I will carry forward the work done by my predecessors,'' Dhami, a two-time MLA from Khatima in Udham Singh Nagar district, said.

 As Dhami takes over less than a year ahead of the next assembly elections, his biggest challenge lies in leading the BJP to another victory and retaining power in Uttarakhand, where the party has been plagued by factionalism.

-''We accept the challenge and we will take forward the party and serve the people,'' Dhami said when asked whether taking over as CM just months ahead of assembly polls will be a challenge.
+''We accept the challenge and we will take forward the party and serve the people,'' Dhami said when asked whether taking over as CM just months ahead of assembly polls will be an uphill task.

-The chief minister-elect thanked the party leadership for reposing faith in him and assured that he will work with everyone's cooperation.
+The chief minister-elect thanked the party leadership for reposing faith in him and said that he will work with everyone's cooperation.

-The opposition Congress, however, hit out at the BJP leadership, saying instead of ushering in development, it has thrown Uttarakhand into the throes of political instability and betrayed its people by repeatedly changing chief ministers.
+The opposition Congress hit out at the BJP leadership, saying instead of ushering in development, it has thrown Uttarakhand into the throes of political instability and betrayed its people by repeatedly changing chief ministers.

 Starting with Nityananad Swami, the BJP will have eight chief ministers in the state, senior Congress leader Harish Rawat said and added that in the latest four and a half years of the BJP's rule in Uttarakhand, there will be three chief ministers.